Order of Honour (Moldova)

-Order of Honour (Ordinul Onoarei) is a state order of the Republic of Moldova established by Parliament of Moldova in 2002, which is awarded by presidential decree.
-It is the fourth highest distinction of Moldova, after Order of the Republic, Order of Ştefan cel Mare, Order of Bogdan the Founder (Ordinul Bogdan Întemeietorul), and just before the Order of Loyalty to the Homeland (Ordinul Credinţa Patriei).
+The Order of Honour (Ordinul Onoarei) is a state order of the Republic of Moldova established by Parliament of Moldova in 2002, which is awarded by presidential decree.
+It is the fourth highest distinction of Moldova, after the Order of the Republic, Order of Stephen the Great, Order of Bogdan the Founder and just before the Order of Freedom.
 The Order of Honour can be awarded also to organizations, institutions, etc.